jan-x-marek/jseries/README.md

 returns the last known value at that time.

-Turning the Series into a total function opens us great possibilities, as we can integrate it with the functional infrastructure of Java, as we will see in a short while.
+Turning the Series into a total function opens us great possibilities, as we can integrate it with all the functional infrastructure of Java (streams, function composition, whatever).

 There is a bunch of tools to transform the series.
 ```java